neondatabase/website/content/docs/guides/aws-lambda.md

     The code in the `users.js` file exports the `getAllUsers` function, which retrieves all rows from the `users` table and returns them as a `JSON` object in the `HTTP` response body.

     This function uses the `pg` library to connect to the Neon database.
-First, you create a new `Client` instance and pass the database connection string which is available in the `DATABASE_URL` environment variable. you then call `connect()` to establish a connection to the database.
-Finally, you are using the `query()` method to execute a `SELECT` statement that retrieves all rows from the `users` table.
+It creates a new `Client` instance and passes the database connection string, which is defined in the `DATABASE_URL` environment variable.
+It then calls `connect()` to establish a connection to the database.
+Finally, it uses the `query()` method to execute a `SELECT` statement that retrieves all rows from the `users` table.

     The query method returns a `Promise` that resolves to an object containing the rows retrieved by the `SELECT` statement, which the function parses to retrieve the `rows` property.
 Finally, the function returns an `HTTP` response with a status code of 200 and a body that contains a `JSON` object with a single `data` property, which is set to the value of the rows variable.

 6. Add the `DATABASE_URL` environment variable and the function definition to the `serverless.yml` file, which is located in your `aws-node-project` directory.

-    You can copy the connection string from the Neon Console, and add the `DATABASE_URL` under `environment`.
-Add `sslmode=require` to enable SSL.
+    You can copy the connection string from **Connection Details** widget the Neon Console.
+Add the `DATABASE_URL` under `environment`, and add `sslmode=require` to the end of the connection string to enable SSL.
 The `sslmode=require` option tells PostgreSQL to use SSL encryption and verify the server's certificate.

     ```yaml
     provider: